djpasseyjr/interfere/docs/index.md

 ![Predicted vs Actual Intervention Response](images/prediction_comparison.png)

-The SINDY method identifies the underlying dynamics of the system using sparse regression techniques, making it particularly effective for discovering interpretable mathematical models of complex systems.
+The SINDy method identifies the underlying dynamics of the system using sparse regression techniques, making it particularly effective for discovering interpretable mathematical models of complex systems.

 ## Documentation